 The Call Stack window displays the list of function calls (stack frames) that were active when program execution halted.
 When execution halts, SEGGER Embedded Studio populates the call-stack window from the active (currently executing) task.
-For simple, single-threaded applications not using the SEGGER Embedded Studio for RISC-V tasking library, there is only a single task; but for multi-tasking programs that use the SEGGER Embedded Studio for RISC-V Tasking Library, there may be any number of tasks.
+For simple, single-threaded applications not using the SEGGER Embedded Studio tasking library, there is only a single task; but for multi-tasking programs that use the SEGGER Embedded Studio Tasking Library, there may be any number of tasks.
 SEGGER Embedded Studio updates the Call Stack window when you change the active task in the Threads window.